-Having just seen Rogue One – A Star Wars Story and being totally blown away by how good it is, I had to find something to make that is Star Wars related.
+Having just seen Rogue One – A Star Wars Story and being totally blown away by how good it was, I had to find something to make that is Star Wars related.
 I managed to find a beautiful 3D model of a U-Wing on Thingiverse and decided to start up my Flashforge Dreamer and print it with some spare filament a friend gave me.

 The U-Wing, or UT-60D Starfighter / Support Craft made by Incom Corporation (same company that made the X-Wing) was the spaceship that transported Rebel Officer Cassian Andor, his reprogrammed Imperial security droid K-2SO, and Jyn Erso to Jedha.
 The rebels switched to a stolen Imperial shuttle later in the movie when they had to infiltrate the planet Scarif, and the U-Wing was used to transport Rebel troops to attack the outpost.
 None of the U-Wing must have survived as they made no further appearances in Star Wars Ep 4-6 .

 The U-Wing has a swing wing design but the model I found only had the swept forward configuration.
 Nevertheless, it looked like a great model and without reading the instructions, I started printing.
 To reduce the amount of support needed, I used a vertical orientation for the model.